Even her name hints at controversy, for it was an unusual choice in a highly religious era. The only person in the Bible who is

 live with her brother Edward.

-Lord heard our groans to heaven, and freed us from this great and sore affliction.”
-John Winthrop described Anne as
+heard our groans to heaven, and freed us from this great and sore affliction.
+John Winthrop described Anne as a

 her.
-When asked to sign a banishment order on his deathbed, he said that “he had done too much of that work already.”
+When asked to sign a banishment order on his deathbed, he said that he had done too much of that work already.
+In

-Dec.
-3, 1643 On this date Harwood Hicks complained to Rhode Island’s governor that her husband was beating her.
-It is
+December 3, 1643: On this date Harwood Hicks complained to Rhode Island’s governor that her husband was beating her.

 apparently not aired until the next spring.